Does this look more like geologic time?

 - Complex life forms evolved relatively late in geologic time.

 - The Holocene is a teeny part of Earth history.
 Humans evolved very recently.

 - The last 540 million years has seen an incredible amount of biodiversity.

-- What was the Younger Dryas and how long did it last?
+- How long did the Younger Dryas last?